Rock monitor

 The rock monitor (Varanus albigularis) is a species of monitor lizard in the family Varanidae.
-The species is endemic to Central, East, and southern Africa.
-It is the second-longest lizard found on the continent, and the heaviest-bodied; locally, it is called leguaan or likkewaan.
+The species is endemic to Sub-Saharan Africa, where, on average, it is the largest lizard found on the continent.
+It is called leguaan or likkewaan in some areas.

 Taxonomy

-First described by François Marie Daudin in 1802, V. albigularis has been classified as a subspecies of V. exanthematicus, but has since been declared a distinct species based upon differences in hemipenal morphology.
-The generic name Varanus is derived from the Arabic word waral ورل, which is translated to English as "monitor".
-The specific name albigularis comes from a compound of two Latin words: albus meaning "white" and gula meaning "throat".
+First described by François Marie Daudin in 1802, V. albigularis had been classified as a subspecies of V. exanthematicus, but has since been declared a distinct species based on differences in hemipenal morphology.
+The generic name Varanus is derived from the Arabic word waral ورل (English: "monitor").
+The specific name albigularis comes from a compound of two Latin words, albus (meaning "white") and gula ("throat").